nickyvanurk/advent-of-code/README.md

-# Advent of Code Rust Template
+# Advent of Code 2020

-Advent of Code Rust template from https://aoc-templates.util.repl.co/
+Solutions to Advent of Code 2020 written in Rust.